-Key Thought : Jeremiah lived out his message in a personal way, as he abstained from a lot of social interaction.
-Jeremiah’s Yoke November 21-27, 2015 1.
-Have a volunteer read Jeremiah 16:1-8. a.
-Ask class members to share a thought on what the most important point in this text is. b.
-Why did God … [Click to read more …]
+Key Thought: Our responsibility is to reflect God’s image in the way we interact with others and the way we care for His Creation.
+Restoring Dominion – July 9, 2016 1.
+Have a volunteer read Isaiah 43:6,7. a.
+Ask class members to share a thought on what the most important point in this text is. b. … [Click to read more …]